-From the moment you file Chapter 7, your creditors must leave you alone.
+From the moment you file Chapter 7, your creditors are required to leave you alone.
 This includes garnishments, phone calls, letters, and lawsuits.
 These actions must stop immediately.
-The Chapter 7 process normally takes 4 or 5 months from start to finish, and typically requires just one court appearance.
-Learn more about taxes and Chapter 7 bankruptcy.
+The Chapter 7 process normally takes 4 to 5 months from start to finish, and typically requires just one court appearance.

 Chapter 13 Bankruptcy

 If you’re behind on your home or vehicle payment(s), Chapter 13 can be a good option to stop any collection activity, foreclosure, or repossession.
-This allows to keep your property, repaying the amount you are behind as well as the ongoing payments at an affordable rate.
-Learn how to keep your car during Chapter 13 bankruptcy.
+This allows you to keep your property, repaying the amount you are behind as well as the ongoing payments at an affordable rate.

 Should I File Chapter 7 or Chapter 13?

-Call and schedule a free consultation today with one of our experienced bankruptcy lawyers to find out which Chapter is right for you.
+Call and schedule a free consultation today with one of our experienced bankruptcy lawyers to find out which bankruptcy chapter is right for you.
 The attorney you work with will have the knowledge and experience to explain the benefits and potential disadvantages of filing for Chapter 7 or Chapter 13 based on your unique situation.

 If you decide to file for bankruptcy, our role is to make the process as low-stress as possible.
 We will assist you in filling out all of the paperwork, appear in court with you, and remind you of all of the deadlines in your case.
-And our friendly staff is always here to answer any questions you may have – we’re just a phone call away.
+Our friendly staff is always here to answer any questions you may have – we’re just a phone call away.

-Experience Matters: Top Bankruptcy Law Firm In Middle Tennessee
+Experience Matters: Top Bankruptcy Law Firm in Middle Tennessee

 According to the federal government’s Public Access to Court Electronic Records (PACER) system, Flexer Law consistently files more bankruptcy petitions than any other law firm in the Middle District of Tennessee.
 In fact, we have filed more than 30,000 bankruptcy cases, helping many others in your situation.
 We are ready to help you!

-Payment Plans Available
+Payment Plans Available for Legal Services